+5. Strategic context

-5. Other factors important to the applicant This section should provide information, as appropriate, on:
+This section should provide information, as appropriate, on:

 - major new thrusts for the company, such as entry into new markets or segments;

 - new business alliances;

 - introduction of new technologies;

-- the regulatory environment affecting the applicant, such as occupational health and safety, environmental, financial, and product;
+- the role of and approaches to process, product, and service innovation;

 - changes in strategy; and

 - unique factors.